 The trickle of water adds sensory pleasure to your garden, introducing a reflective quality to the space.
 As well as the tranquil associations you get from the sound of trickling water, it will add a sense of movement as light and reflections dance on the surface of the water.

 If you're aiming for a romantic space, choose a water feature that adds to this effect.
 A vintage water tank looks great and is good for attracting wildlife, too.
 Go for something sourced from an architectural salvage yard in materials like verdigris or ironwork for an authentic looking addition to your garden.

 Formal clipped green hedges and whimsical topiary offer a visual means of defining boundaries and delineating different areas of the garden that’s also easy on the eye.
 It also makes the perfect backdrop for flowers.

-Living sculptures (as topiary is also known) date back to Tudor times when knot gardens created with clipped plants became popular.
-Then geometric parterres featuring low clipped greenery featured widely as English garden ideas.
+Living sculptures – as topiary is also known – date back to Tudor times when knot gardens created with clipped plants became popular.
+Then geometric parterre gardens featuring low clipped greenery featured widely as English garden ideas.
 Later the influential Arts & Crafts movement picked up the theme again by using topiary to create a sense of enclosure in ‘garden rooms’.

+Privet and Japanese holly also work well.
 For fairly simple, rounded forms try holly, bay, myrtle, laurel and pittosporum.
-For low mounds try naturally small plants such as Euonymus fortunei and hebe.
+For low mounds try naturally small plants, such as Euonymus fortunei and hebe.
 For a less structured look that’s still smart, flank paths with low lavender hedges.